El Salvador: Geography

 El Salvador lies in the isthmus of Central America between latitudes 13° and 15°N, and longitudes 87° and 91°W. It stretches 168 mi from west-northwest to east-southeast and 88 mi north to south, with a total area of 21,041 km2.
-As the smallest country in continental America, El Salvador is affectionately called Pulgarcito de America (the "Tom Thumb of the Americas").
-El Salvador shares borders with Guatemala and Honduras, the total national boundary length is 339 mi: 126 mi with Guatemala and 213 mi with Honduras.
+As the smallest and most densely populated country in continental America, El Salvador is affectionately called Pulgarcito de America (the "Tom Thumb of the Americas").
+El Salvador shares borders with Guatemala and Honduras, as well as a coastline with the Pacific Ocean.
+The total national boundary length is 339 mi: 126 mi with Guatemala and 213 mi with Honduras.
 It is the only Central American country that has no Caribbean coastline.
 The coastline on the Pacific is 191 mi long.

 El Salvador has over 300 rivers, the most important of which is the Rio Lempa.
 Originating in Guatemala, the Rio Lempa cuts across the northern range of mountains, flows along much of the central plateau, and cuts through the southern volcanic range to empty into the Pacific.
 It is El Salvador's only navigable river.
 It and its tributaries drain about half of the country's area.
 Other rivers are generally short and drain the Pacific lowlands or flow from the central plateau through gaps in the southern mountain range to the Pacific.
 These include the Goascorán, Jiboa, Torola, Paz and the Río Grande de San Miguel.

+The geography of El Salvador is volcanic.
+El Salvador is a country located on the Ring of Fire, where the majority of the earth's volcanos and earthquakes occur.
+The most notable volcano is Volcan Chaparrastique (San Miguel Volcano), which also exhibits the most volcanic activity.
+The tallest volcano is Ilamatepec (Santa Ana Volcano), reaching 7,821 ft above sea level.
+Along with these, there are 20 other volcanoes, many which are active, or potentially active.
+El Salvador has the second highest number of volcanoes of any Central American country.

 There are several lakes enclosed by volcanic craters in El Salvador, the most important of which are Lake Ilopango (70 km2) and Lake Coatepeque (26 km2).
 Lake Güija is El Salvador's largest natural lake (44 km2).
 Several artificial lakes were created by the damming of the Lempa, the largest of which is Cerrón Grande Reservoir (135 km2).
 There are a total 123.6 sqmi of water within El Salvador's borders.

 The highest point in El Salvador is Cerro El Pital, at 8,957 ft, on the border with Honduras.
 Two parallel mountain ranges cross El Salvador to the west with a central plateau between them and a narrow coastal plain hugging the Pacific.
 These physical features divide the country into two physiographic regions.
 The mountain ranges and central plateau, covering 85% of the land, comprise the interior highlands.
 The remaining coastal plains are referred to as the Pacific lowlands.